MarcialRosales/java-pcf-workshops/README.md

   ```
   cf cups route-service -r https://<route-service url>
   ```
-3. Deploy a sample application:
-  - `cd ..`
-  - `cf push -f lab3-manifest.yml` (it will push `app1` )
+3. Deploy the flight-availability app if it is not already deployed:

-4. Configure Cloud Foundry to intercept all requests for `app1` with the router service `route-service`:
+4. Configure Cloud Foundry to intercept all requests for `flight-availability` with the router service `route-service`:
   ```
   cf bind-route-service <application_domain> route-service --hostname <app_hostname>
   ```
-  If you are not sure about the application_domain or app_hostname run: `cf app app1 | grep urls`.
+  If you are not sure about the application_domain or app_hostname run: `cf app flight-availability | grep urls`.
 It will be <app_hostname>.<application_domain>
-5. Check that `app1` is bound to `route-service`: `cf routes`
+5. Check that `flight-availability` is bound to `route-service`: `cf routes`
   ```
   space         host                                 domain                          port   path   type   apps            		service
   development   route-service-circulable-mistletoe   apps-dev.chdc20-cf.xxxxxx.com                        route-service
-  development   app1-sliceable-jerbil                apps-dev.chdc20-cf.xxxxxx.com                        app1            route-service
+  development   app1-sliceable-jerbil                apps-dev.chdc20-cf.xxxxxx.com                        flight-availability route-service
   ```
 5. Run in a terminal `cf logs route-service` to watch its logs
 6. Try a url which has no JWT token: